-Since patients are the intended beneficiaries of healthcare services, and their input helps concerned authorities rectify systemic weaknesses (13) and is essential in improving healthcare services (14), this review will focus on the patient perspective.
-This review also aims to complement previous PHC research in SA and identify gaps to build upon existing PHC research in SA from the patient perspective.
+Since patients are the intended beneficiaries of healthcare services, and their input helps concerned authorities rectify systemic weaknesses 13 and is essential in improving healthcare services, 14 this review will focus on the patient perspective.
+This review also aims to complement previous PHC research in SA and identify gaps to build on existing PHC research in SA from the patient perspective.

-Patient and Public Involvement
+Patient and public involvement